-Another reason for bad breath can be specific strong foods and drinks.
+Another reason for it can be strong foods and drinks.
 Garlics, onions and spices or coffee and alcohol are to be blamed.
 However, this type of bad breath is temporary and can be avoided simply by avoiding them or/and by brushing and flossing our teeth regularly.

 Some medicines break down in the body and release chemicals that are carried on your breath.
-On the other hand, some other, cause bad breath indirectly by contributing to dry mouth.
+On the other hand, some can cause it indirectly by contributing to dry mouth.

 Dry mouth, known as xerostomia, is a condition that contributes to bad breath because it decreases saliva’s production.
 Saliva helps keep your mouth clean and reduces smells.

 One indication for sore-throat disease is bad breath.
-The bacteria that give you bad breath can also infect your tonsils and give you sore throats.
+The bacteria can also affect your tonsils and give you sore throats.
 Tonsillectomy can be the treatment for both in such cases.

 Ketogenic diet (or keto diet)